 Adding a new dimension to The Mummies Exhibition

-Our first two interactive experiences, one featuring Egyptian mummies and one Peruvian mummies, were showcased in Field’s traveling exhibition Mummies that toured the US between 2016-2018 displaying at venues such as American Museum of Natural History in New York.
+Our first two interactive experiences, one featuring Egyptian mummies and one Peruvian mummy, were showcased in Field’s traveling exhibition Mummies which toured the US between 2016-2018 displaying at venues such as the American Museum of Natural History in New York.

-The exhibition featured the ritually preserved bodies of 18 Egyptians and Peruvians, with accompanying artefacts and Inside Explorer interactives that made the mummies more accessible than ever.
+The exhibition featured the ritually preserved bodies of 18 Egyptians and Peruvians, with accompanying artifacts and Inside Explorer interactives that made the mummies more accessible than ever.